 Crown Court Proceedings

 Tim Graduated from Staffordshire University in 1999 with honours and joined Poole Alcock in 2002, where he completed his training contract and qualified in 2004.
-Then having work for other firm returned in 2014.
-Tim specialised in Crime, motoring and regulatory and is proud to say he has only work in this field since qualifying.
+Tim has specialised in Criminal Defence since qualification providing expert advice and representation for Crime and Motoring cases.
+Tim is a qualified duty Solicitor and hold the Law Society Criminal Litigation Accreditation.

 In a previous life Tim was a driving instructor and as such has a unique passion for all things motoring.
 Tim is well respected throughout his work life.
 Tim is a technical lawyer and a formidable advocate, with a very high success rate at Court.

 Tim specialises in exceptional hardship applications and special reasons arguments.
-Tim is in Court daily for Clients on all Criminal matters from theft right through the full spectrum of offending.
+Tim attends Court virtually every day for clients on the full range of criminal matters.

 Tim can provide support to clients for;